A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

-We use the potential outcomes framework (\cite{Rubin2005}) for causal inference.
-In this framework, for each pair $\{i,t\}$, we define $Y_{it}\left(\mathscr{A}\right)$ as the outcome that unit $i$ would experience at time $t$ if intervention were unrolled as indicated by matrix $\mathscr{A}$.
-We make some standard assumptions. \begin{assumption} (No-interference).
-For all $i$ and $t$, $Y_{it}(\mathscr{A}) = Y_{it}(\mathscr{A}^\ast)$ for any $\mathscr{A}$ and $\mathscr{A}^\ast$ such that $\mathscr{A}_{i \cdot}=\mathscr{A}^\ast_{i \cdot}$. \end{assumption} Assumption \ref{ass:NoInterference} states that a unit's potential outcomes are not affected by intervention paths in other units.
+Assumption \ref{ass:NoInterference} states that the potential outcomes in unit $i$ are not affected by intervention roll-out in other units.
 This allows us to simplify the notation for potential outcomes to $Y_{it}(\bar{\boldsymbol{a}}_{iT})$.
-No interference is a realistic assumption in our motivating application since peers operate locally within their ODNs and are thus unlikely to affect case-finding in the rest of ODNs.
+No interference is a realistic assumption in our motivating application since peers operate locally within their ODNs and are thus unlikely to affect case-finding in other ODNs.